LibrariesWest/opendata/README.md

 As part of our committment to open data, we have made several datasets available from our Library Management System (LMS).
 They include data on library membership, movement of stock, the catalogue, as well as other aspects of library use and operations.
 The datasets are anonomysed, and freely available for anyone to download and use.

+#### Licence

+Data is released under the [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)

+#### Disclaimer

+Though we attempt to ensure all data is correct and accurate, you may find there are errors, or quirks to the data.
+If you notice anything odd then please don't hesitate to [contact us](https://lwc.ent.sirsidynix.net.uk/client/en_GB/default/?rm=CONTACT+US1%7C%7C%7C1%7C%7C%7C0%7C%7C%7Ctrue)

 #### Categories of data

 | Category | Description |